DevangRay/compiler-extension/SOLUTION-D5.md

 in the standard.

 Jump threading eliminated then3, ifmerge4, and then5 blocks as it realized they were unnecessary reducing the amount of instructions required, speeding up the program.
-## Explain this one better, the why of it.